Posts Categorised: Field

 And don’t forget your dog!
 Don’t laugh – it’s happened.

-Also, be aware of what not to bring: training aids such as an e-collar, heeling stick, prong collar, choke chain, and especially a female in season.
+Also, be aware of what not to bring: training aids such as an e-collar, heeling stick, prong collar, choke chain, and especially a female dog in season.

 Morning of the test

 When you get there, check in with the hunt secretary at the headquarters and pick up a catalog.
-I mark my dog’s number on the catalog, or if I’m running more than one dog I’ll write both of their numbers on the back of my hand.
+I mark my dog’s number on the catalog, or if I’m running more than one dog I’ll write their numbers on the back of my hand.

 Handlers meeting

-A test dog will run to demonstrate the test and judges will answer any questions.
+A test dog will run to demonstrate the test, and judges will answer any questions.
 If you don’t understand something, ask.
 The only stupid question is the one not asked.
 Be sure to check where the gallery can gather and pay attention to any other instructions given.

 Airing your dog